AccessibilityRG/MFD-mobile/README.md

 ## Purpose

-This repository and script(s) demonstrate in practice how multi-temporal dasymetric interpolation model can be used to interpolate population distributed in spatially varying coverage areas of mobile phone base stations into a desired layout of predefined statistical units using ancillary data sources.
+This repository and script(s) demonstrate in practice how multi-temporal function-based dasymetric interpolation model can be used to interpolate population distributed in spatially varying coverage areas of mobile phone base stations into a desired layout of predefined statistical units using ancillary data sources.

 ## Requirements